Boris Johnson at Eton would have learned all about Plato’s Cave. It was a lesson he took to heart.

 We look to our politicians to provide answers to national problems; that’s why we elect them.
 But our politicians, bought by lobbyists and in tandem with corporate heads and bankers, have learned from the marketing men that the mere promise of a better, more equitable life is sufficient.

 We want to believe we will look younger with the new bio-face cream, run faster than a speeding bullet with the latest trainers, lose those 5 extra pounds with bio-yoghurt.
-We are so desperate to believe the politician with his promise of more cake and vote for him without studying the facts.
+We are so desperate to believe the politician with his promise of more cake and vote for him before we see that the plate is empty, a shadow on the wall.

 In the last scene in the story of Plato’s Cave, after the prisoners have been told how people live in the ‘real’ world, they threaten to kill the ex-prisoner if he tries to set them free.
 They fear the knowledge he brings and cling on to the perception of truth provided by the shadows – the TV news, the commercials that echo subliminal messages, celebrity dancing and baking.